pickles976/HariRecipes/README.md

 - [ ] searchable sqlite

 #### Collection
-- [x] find schemas for the websites in websites.json
-    - [ ] grouprecipes
- - [x] populate websites.json with field necessary for scraping
  - [ ] combine all recipes into one super-list
  - [ ] re-write script so that it could crawl everything in a totally automated fashion, with threading
- - [ ] refactor folder layout

 ```
 tf-idf for every lemma in all 100 recipes